Nelson-Tommogo/Nelson-Tommogo/README.md

 # Hello, I'm Nelson Tommogo 👋

-I'm a passionate senior software developer working on **Mobile** and **Cyber Security** projects.
+I'm a passionate senior software developer working on **Mobile** and **Machine Learning  and AI** projects.
 I'm always learning new things, especially in the fields of **Machine Learning** and **AI**.
 I'm excited to collaborate on innovative projects that create real-world impact!

 ## 🛠️ Technologies & Tools
 - **Web Development**: HTML, CSS, JavaScript, React